ponchog/phpcodingchallenge2/bishop/bishop.md

 Output
 -
-You will output a single number that represents the number of squares being attacked
+You will output a single number that represents the number of squares being attacked.

 "The shortsighted bishop attacks N squares"